hyperledger-gerrit-archive/fabric-test/tools/PTE/README.md

 The `ccFunctions` interface that should be implemented is described below. (_Note_: The functions in these interface will be called by `pte-execRequest.js`, so please ensure that they are defined and return a value of an appropriate type.)
 ```
 class ccFunctions extends ccFunctionsBase {
     constructor(ccDfnPtr, logger, Nid, channelName, org, pid) {
         super(ccDfnPtr, logger, Nid, channelName, org, pid);
         // ADD INITIALIZATION LOGIC HERE
     }

     getInvokeArgs(txIDVar) {
         // ADD LOGIC TO COMPUTE CHAINCODE INVOCATION ARGUMENTS (EXCLUDING THE FUNCTION NAME)

         // POPULATE THE 'this.testInvokeArgs[]' ARRAY WITH THE COMPUTED ARGUMENTS' LIST

         // THIS ARRAY WILL BE READ IN 'pte-execRequest.js:getMoveRequest()'
     }

     getQueryArgs(txIDVar) {
         // ADD LOGIC TO COMPUTE CHAINCODE QUERY ARGUMENTS (EXCLUDING THE FUNCTION NAME)

         // POPULATE THE 'this.testQueryArgs[]' ARRAY WITH THE COMPUTED ARGUMENTS' LIST

         // THIS ARRAY WILL BE READ IN 'pte-execRequest.js:getQueryRequest()'
     }

     getExecModeLatencyFreq() {
-		return 0;	// RETURN APPROPRIATE INTEGER VALUE
+        'return 0;	// RETURN APPROPRIATE INTEGER VALUE

         // THIS VALUE WILL BE USED IN 'pte-execRequest.js:execModeLatency()'
     }

     getExecModeSimpleFreq() {
         return 0;	// RETURN APPROPRIATE INTEGER VALUE

         // THIS VALUE WILL BE USED IN 'pte-execRequest.js:execModeSimple()'
     }

 	getExecModeProposalFreq() {
     return 0;	// RETURN APPROPRIATE INTEGER VALUE

         // THIS VALUE WILL BE USED IN 'pte-execRequest.js:execModeProposal()'
+    }

+    // This is an OPTIONAL function
+    // Returns organization names allowed to invoke/query functions
+    // - <function name> --> <array of organization names>
+    // Default access policy: any organization is allowed to call the function
+    // - If 'getAccessControlPolicyMap' is not defined
+    // - If the return value is an empty JSON: {}
+    // - If the invoke/query function is not a key in the returned JSON
+    // - If the value corresponding to an invoke/query function is an empty array
+    getAccessControlPolicyMap() {
+        return {
+            // JSON key-value mappings: <string> --> <array of strings>
+        };

+        // THIS VALUE WILL BE USED IN 'pte-execRequest.js:getMoveRequest()' and 'pte-execRequest.js:getQueryRequest()'
     }
 }
 ```
 For examples, see: